- 1. Visit the Underground River of Palawan

 Explore Puerto Princesa and its many natural wonders.
 Discover its must-see tourist spots aside from the underground river by reading this article.

-Puerto Princesa, located in the beautiful province of Palawan, is more than just a transit point to world-famous El Nido.
-This sprawling provincial city nicknamed "The City in a Forest" is famous for its breathtaking and covers a large area with a lot of natural, cultural, and historical sites that local and international visitors can explore.
+Puerto Princesa, located in the beautiful province of Palawan, is more than just a transit point to the world-famous El Nido.
+This sprawling provincial city nicknamed "The City in a Forest" is famous for its breathtaking views and covers a large area with a lot of natural, cultural, and historical sites that local and international visitors can explore.
+There are also several Puerto Princesa tours and activities you can enjoy in the city.

 Its most famous attraction, the Puerto Princesa Underground River, is a marvel of nature and a national treasure.
 Traveler and nature enthusiasts won’t get enough of its beautiful limestone cliffs, turquoise waters, and majestic cave formations.